telerik/blazor-docs/components/pdfviewer/overview.md

 ## PdfViewer Reference and Methods

 The PdfViewer exposes methods for programmatic operation.
-To use them, define a reference to the component instance with the `@ref` attribute.
+To use them, define a reference to the component instance with the `@ref` directive attribute.
 The PdfViewer methods are:

 * `Rebind` - Refreshes the PDF Viewer and ensures it is displaying the current file `Data`.